 But, the reality is that unnecessary pieces of dialogue only serve to add quantity, and never quality.
 The good news is that tightening up fluffy dialogue is usually an easy process.

 The first step is to make sure each character has a distinct voice.
-This will come with proper character development, which should be done before you dive into the main writing.
+This will come with proper character development, which you do before you dive into the main writing.

-Next, you want to identify and eliminate words that are not needed or are redundant.
+Next, you want to identify and eliminate words that are unwanted or redundant.
 For example:

-This exchange is clear and gets the message across appropriately, but there are some parts that aren’t needed.
+This exchange is clear and gets the message across appropriately, but some parts aren’t needed.
 Here is how this exchange looks once tightened and compressed:

 The message doesn’t change, but the same information is gleaned from fewer words.
 This reads easier and allows the story to keep moving at a better pace.

-A lot of first-time writers make the mistake of giving their characters lives that are excessively happy in the beginning.
-They create gleeful, contented people that are happily living in their perfect little world.
+The majority of first-time writers often make the mistake of giving their characters lives that are excessively happy in the beginning.
+They create gleeful, contented people who are happily living in their perfect little world thinking this will cause the readers to care and sympathize more when bad things happen.

-While the point of view is flexible, it needs to be handled correctly.
-Far too often writers gloss over this detail and they write wherever their brain takes them.
-This is okay for a first draft but needs to be rectified in the editing process.
+While the point of view is flexible, you must handle it correctly.
+Aspiring authors often gloss over this detail and write wherever their brain takes them.
+This is okay for a first draft but you must rectify it in the editing process.

-Not every novel will have this problem as some are written exclusively from one point of view.
+Not every novel will have this problem as some revolve around one point of view.
 This could be a form of the third person or the first person from the same character’s perspective throughout.

 Many novels, however, change perspective at times and this can easily become confusing.
 Going from the thoughts and feelings of one character directly into that of another is too difficult for a reader to follow.
 It may make sense to you as the author, but that’s because you created the scenario.

-There is an easy way to make sure point of view is not mishandled or misconstrued for the reader, and that’s to follow one simple rule: Only one point of view per chapter.
+There is an easy way to make sure you don’t mishandle or misconstruct the point of view of the reader, and that’s to follow one simple rule: Only one point of view per chapter.

-There are times where a writer reaches the end of a manuscript, but never really knew their plot well enough and the story feels incomplete.
+There are times when a writer reaches the end of a manuscript, but never really knows the plot well enough and the story feels incomplete.

-Whether you are a fan of outline creation or not, some level of planning is essential to the writing of a novel.
-If nothing else, you need to know where the story is going.
-You need to have decided on the beginning, the middle, and the end.
+Whether you are a fan of outline creation or not, planning is essential to writing a novel.
+If nothing else, you must know where the story is going.
+If not all the details, you must at least know the start, middle, and end.

 Nothing has to be set in stone, but it does need to be premeditated.
 Things can change as your story grows and evolves, but you need a clear direction before you get started.

-If you are someone who likes to make more detailed outlines, you might consider utilizing some book writing software to help you create the best outline possible.
+If you are someone who likes to make more detailed outlines, use book writing software to help you create the best outline possible.

-Squibler is a modern and professional book writing software that is designed to help authors write their books in both a timely and effective manner.
-Their drag and drop system for chapters and scenes makes creating the manuscript an absolute breeze.
+Squibler is a modern AI book-writing software to helps authors write with 50% more efficiency with the help of a smart writer.
+Not just the smart writer, but the drag-and-drop system for chapters and scenes makes creating the manuscript an absolute breeze.

 If you’re not sure where to begin, consider using a novel-writing template.
 These templates are designed to walk you through the writing of your novel without inhibiting your creative freedoms: